IcyStarFrost/Lambda-Players/README.md

 `LambdaOnConCommandsCreated`

 Called when all default console commands have been created.
 Use this hook if you want use the `CreateLambdaConsoleCommand()` function to create custom console commands for Lambda Players externally

+`LambdaOnUAloaded( UActionTable )`

+Called when all default UActions (Universal Actions, functions that randomly get called.
+Example being weapon switching) have been made.
+Use this hook if you want add a function to the UActions.
+Use table.insert to add functions to the UActionTable.